-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Clearances for large isolated buildings NCC Volume One - Clause C2.3 Annual inspection to ensure ongoing compliance of open space and vehicular access provisions. (b) Alternative solutions - clearances for large isolated buildings As approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this stamndard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (a) Clearances for large isolated buildings NCC Volume One - clause C2.3 Annual inspection to ensure ongoing compliance of open space and vehicular access provisions. (b) Performance solutions - clearances for large isolated buildings List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains information for practitioners and building owners about performance solutions.
+Approved construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance standards listed in Column 3 .